kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 - 10.5 Resume Preparation

-  - Offer detailed guidance on creating an effective and targeted resume for IT business analyst positions.
+  - Offer detailed guidance on creating an effective and targeted resume for business analyst positions.
   - Provide tips for highlighting relevant skills, experiences, and achievements.
   - Offer insights into resume formatting, structure, and key sections.